-We are also grateful to Estella Stansbury for keeping the Lab running smoothly while everyone was in the field.

-Finally, we would like to acknowledge our deep appreciation to the late Dr. Roy S. Dickens, Jr., who was instrumental in the development of the Siouan Project and whose spirit remains strong.
+We are indebted to the former and present owners of the site, Messrs.
+Frank Fredricks, Cyrus Hogue, and Richard Jenrette, for their generosity in allowing us to conduct our excavations each summer and to the scores of graduate and undergraduate students at the University of North Carolina who served as field supervisors and assistants.
+Finally, we would like to acknowledge our deep appreciation to the late Roy S. Dickens, Jr., who was instrumental in the development of the Siouan Project and whose spirit remains strong.